 The Aldersgate Group works with EU institutions to improve areas of environmental and climate legislation that are core to the Group’s work.
-The implementation of the Climate and Energy package, the Energy Union, Circular Economy Package and the review of the Birds and Habitats Directives are among the key areas of legislation that the group is currently involved in.
+The implementation of the Climate and Energy package, the Energy Union and Circular Economy Package are among the key areas of legislation that the group is currently involved in.

 Now that the UK has voted to leave the EU, the government must ensure that current environmental standards remain in place throughout the renegotiation process and the UK continues to lead on environmental issues and grow its low carbon economy.